elasticio/salesforce-component/README.md

 ### Bulk Create/Update/Delete
 Bulk API provides a simple interface for quickly loading large amounts of data from CSV file into Salesforce (up to 10'000 records).
-Action take csv file from attachment as an input.
-CSV file format is described on [Salesforce documentatio](https://developer.salesforce.com/docs/atlas.en-us.api_bulk_v2.meta/api_bulk_v2/datafiles.htm)
+Action takes a CSV file from the attachment as an input.
+CSV file format is described in the [Salesforce documentatio](https://developer.salesforce.com/docs/atlas.en-us.api_bulk_v2.meta/api_bulk_v2/datafiles.htm)

 #### Input field description
 * **Operation** - dropdown list with 3 supported operations: `Create`, `Update` and `Delete`.
 * **Object** - dropdown list where you should choose the object type to perform bulk operation.
 E.g. `Case`.
-* **Timeout** - maximum time to wait while the server complete a bulk operation (default: `600` sec).
+* **Timeout** - maximum time to wait until the server completes a bulk operation (default: `600` sec).

-Result is an array contains objects with 3 field.
+Result is an array that contains objects with 3 fields.
 * **id** - `string`, salesforce object id
 * **success** - `boolean`, if operation was successful `true`
 * **errors** - `array`, if operation failed contains description of errors